varnikaumashankar/adVAE/README.md

 Deep learning models are becoming increasingly popular in the analysis of transciptomic, multi-omic and other biomedical data aiding in research.
 However, a key challenge in training such models is their requirement for large datasets.
 High-quality clinical data for Alzheimer's patients is scarce, and hence, data augmentation is needed to address the challenges posed by small sample sizes.

-AD-VAE aims to tackle this challenge and aid Alzheimer's research by using Variational Autoencoders to synthesize artificial, high-quality multimodal data.
+adVAE aims to tackle this challenge and aid Alzheimer's research by using Variational Autoencoders to synthesize artificial, high-quality multimodal.
+This will be done by sampling from adVAE's modeled latent space.

+Latent space refers to a lower-dimensional, compressed representation of complex, high-dimensional data.
+Instead of directly working with raw data, such as gene expression profiles, EEG signals, or MRI images, adVAE encodes the data into a latent space.
+This space captures the underlying features of the data in a more compact form while retaining the key information needed to reconstruct the original data by sampling.
+While many Python libraries exist, adVAE will be using PyTorch's framework to create the VAE architecture and perform the latent space modeling.

 <br>